Vehsamrak/backend-refactoring-challenge/README.md

 ### TODO
 * Use existing nginx container from registry instead of creating new one
-* Move passwords from docker-compose?
 * Inspect against PSRs
 * Use symfony inspection
 * Use scrutinizer inspection
 * Use scrutinizer CI
 * Test coverage 100%
-* Job when to be done use datetime, not date ?
+* "Job when to be done" use datetime, not date ?
-* check if mbstring php extension exist in php docker container
 * Remove .idea from gitignore
 * write a small documentation where you explain what you have changed and why you think your refactored code is better than the original code.
 * PlantUML diagram with data flow